| Title: | Loglikelihood Adjustment for Extreme Value Models |

 Certain classes of extreme value model objects are supported automatically.

-For details see the alogLik
+For details see the alogLik help pages for the packages:

 User-supplied objects can also be supported: the requirements for these